Penfore/dither_it/README.md

 # DitherIt

-DitherIt is a Dart library that implements various dithering algorithms.
-The library currently supports the Floyd-Steinberg dithering algorithm, which can be used to apply dithering to images, reducing the number of colors while maintaining visual quality.
+DitherIt is a Dart library that implements dithering algorithms for image processing.
+The library currently supports Floyd-Steinberg and Ordered dithering algorithms, allowing you to apply these dithering techniques to images to reduce the number of colors used while maintaining visual quality.

 ## Features

-- Applies the Floyd-Steinberg dithering algorithm to images.
+- Floyd-Steinberg Dithering: Applies the Floyd-Steinberg dithering algorithm to an image.
+This well-known dithering method propagates the quantization error to neighboring pixels, enhancing the visual quality of images with reduced colors.

+- Ordered Dithering: Applies the Ordered dithering (or Bayer matrix dithering) algorithm to an image.
+This algorithm uses a predefined threshold matrix to determine which pixels should be adjusted, providing a regular and repetitive dithering pattern.

 ## Installation